panchen2024/panchen2024.github.io/index.md

 ---

 <img src="images/my_profile1.png"  class="floatpic" width="440" height="480">
 Welcome to my personal website!
 I'm a PhD candidate in Economics at the University of Colorado Boulder.
-My research focuses on environmental and development economics, with additional interests in economic history and political economics.
+My research focuses on environmental and development economics, with additional interests in economic history and political economy.
 You can access my [**CV here**](../file/CV_Pan.pdf).
 Please feel free to contact me via [*email*](mailto:pach8330@colorado.edu) for any inquiries or questions.

 ---